blastbeng/spotisub/README.md

 * /import/user_playlists => import a random playlist from your spotify account
 * /import/user_playlists/all => import all playlist from your spotify account
 * /import/saved_tracks => import a playlist with all your saved tracks from your spotify account

-SCRIPT FEATURES:
-* Generate 5 playlist based on your history, top tracks and saved tracks
-* Generate artist reccomendation playlists for every artist in your library
-* Generate playlists based on your created and followed playlists on Spotify
-* Generate playlist with all your saved tracks on Spotify

 ## Getting Started